Qzen-roi/burpsuite-for-android/README.md

 # burpsuite-for-android
-This burpsuite is for android but u need to have  GUI of your current linux
+This burpsuite is for android ARM,ARM64 both but u need to have  GUI of your current linux

 This is mainly made for rootless and Kali Nethunter